The Big Picture (The Salads album)

-Released on May 9, 2006, The Big Picture is the third full-length album, and fourth Disc by Canadian punk rock band The Salads.
-It was released in 2006, on Maui Wowie Records, and distributed by Warner Music Canada.
+Released on May 9, 2006, The Big Picture is the third full-length album, and fourth disc by Canadian punk rock band The Salads.
+It was released in 2006 on Maui Wowie Records and distributed by Warner Music Canada.

 It was recorded over the course of 2005 and 2006 in London, Ontario at EMAC Studios, and features the singles Growing Up and A Better Way.
+Videos for Growing Up and Better Way received rotational play on Muchloud.

-The videos for Growing Up and Better Way, both in rotation on Muchloud can be found on YouTube.
+Exclaim! noted about the album, "For the most part, The Big Picture's songs are catchy, they've definitely perfected the palm mute, the rapid fire guitar riff, and the scratch-the-pick-against-the-strings manoeuvre."